- Search The Registry

 - My Account

-Malcolm X was opposed to the event because he thought it might expose the children to violence.
+Malcolm X opposed the event because he thought it might expose the children to violence.
 He said, "Real men don't put their children on the firing line.”
 This was a pivotal civil rights campaign fought in Birmingham, (then) the most segregated city in the US.